MarcelaAx/MarcelaAx/README.md

 # Marcela Machado - MarcelaAx
 👋 Hello! <br> Sou Marcela, entusiasmada em tecnologia e sua imensidão de possibilidades a serem descobertas. <br>
-Graduada em Administração e cursando Pós-Graduação em Desenvolvimento Web Full Stack, busco na tecnologia uma oportunidade de mudar a minha vida pessoal e profissional.
+Graduada em Administração e cursando Pós-Graduação em Desenvolvimento Web Full Stack, busco na tecnologia uma oportunidade de mudar a minha vida pessoal e profissional. <br><br>
+I'm Marcela, enthusiastic about technology and its immensity of possibilities to be discovered. <br>
+Graduated in Business Administration and studying Post-Graduation in Full Stack Web Development, I look for an opportunity in technology to change my personal and professional life.
 - 🌱 I’m currently learning on online teaching platforms, about web development, more precisely in HTML, CSS, JavaScript, React, Java.
 - <strong>Give me the opportunity to start in the area and let's learn more every day together!</strong>